 If the CARE Act becomes law, every single person would get the care they need.
 Scores of legislators in Congress have signed on to support this plan.
 The nation’s top experts on the crisis stand behind it.
 It spells out in detailed terms exactly how funding would get to the communities that need it most.
 We should pass it — not in two years, not after the 2020 elections — but immediately.

 If we don’t, it will be because politicians who have spent years wringing their hands about this crisis aren’t willing to do what’s necessary to end it.
 Yes, getting everyone the treatment they need costs money.
-But I have a plan to pay for it: my ultra millionaire tax on the richest 75,000 families in America.
+We can cover the cost of this plan by closing loopholes that allow very wealthy families to escape paying the estate tax.

 Too many folks in Washington care more about protecting the wealthy from paying their fair share than they do about solving these kinds of urgent national problems.
 I want to change that.